Current Residents

 Apply

-International Program at ISCP
+International Program

 Artists and curators from anywhere in the world, including the United States, can apply to the International Program residencies at ISCP.
-There are three ways to apply: 1) partner application 2) open call for applications 3) direct application.
+There are three ways to apply: 1) Partner application 2) Open call for applications 3) Direct application.

 Partner application: ISCP collaborates with over forty partnering sponsors.
-These are governments, institutions, foundations and organizations that fund many of our residency opportunities.
+These are governments, institutions, foundations and organizations that fund many of ISCP’s residency opportunities.
 Partnering sponsors publicly call for applications for ISCP residencies.
 A list of ISCP sponsors to date can be found here.

 The direct application is a two-step process.
 Applicants must first apply to ISCP by following the directions below, and if selected by ISCP’s review panel, applicants then apply to a potential sponsor (an outside organization or individual who provides funding to cover the program fee).
 Once the applicant receives confirmation of their funding, ISCP will work with them to schedule their residency.
-There is no application deadline and the applications are reviewed and accepted on a rolling basis.
+There is no application deadline or application fee, and the applications are reviewed and accepted on a rolling basis.

-The program fee for 2024 is $2,441.43 to $2,698.44 per month.
 The program fee for 2025 is $2,514.67 to $2,779.39 per month.
+The program fee for 2026 is $2,590.11 to $2,862.77 per month.
 The exact monthly fee depends on the size and type of studio.
 Applicants must also consider the cost of travel, accommodations, and living expenses.

 To apply directly to ISCP, please complete and email the below downloadable application form along with your supporting materials to application@iscp-nyc.org, and please read the following information carefully.